If brands who sell soda, shoes, and home appliances get to have a tab for “Sustainability” on their site, then we want one too.

 Helping Hands Rescue Mission ⦿ Naomi’s Village

 When we say we can’t do this without our clients, it’s 100% true.

 It’s simple: the more we make, the more we give.

-That 10% number is never going to change.
 The best part of seeing our revenue increase is seeing the number we give spike up alongside it.
 This isn’t a marketing ploy or something to showboat, this is something we believe down to our core.

 To whom much is given, much is expected.

 That’s either from The Bible or a Tolkien novel.

 We aren’t going to look it up, but we will live by it.